bluekvirus/Stage.js/README.md

 Documentation
 -------------
-Again, as an application developer you should read this [documentation](http://bluekvirus.github.io/Stage.js/#navigate/Document)
+Again, as an application developer you are encouraged read this [documentation](http://bluekvirus.github.io/Stage.js/#navigate/Document)

 What's next?